Kehindeadebisi/js-basics/readme.md

 ## Differentiate between Statically typed and Dynamically typed programming languages and give examples of languages that fall under each category

-Statically typed languages usually have compilers as a result data types are stated and determined at compile time.
+Statically typed languages: The type when declare cannot be changed.They usually have compilers as a result data types are stated and determined at compile time.
 The dta type also has to be specified when declaring variables.
 Examples are Java, C and C++

-Dynamically typed languages however are usually interpretedand dat types determined at run time.
+Dynamically typed languages: The type can be changed depending on the value assigned.
+They are usually interpreted and data types determined at run time.
 Examples are JavaScript, PHP, Perl, Ruby and Python

 ##  Differentiate between the JavaScript data types ‘null’ and ‘undefined';